Jehane Noujaim

 Jehane Noujaim (جيهان نجيم, /arz/) (born May 17, 1974) is an American documentary film director best known for her films Control Room, Startup.com, Pangea Day and The Square.
 She has co-directed The Great Hack and The Vow with Karim Amer.

 Background

-Noujaim was born to a Lebanese father and an American mother who was born in Connecticut.
+Noujaim was born to an Egyptian-Syrian-Lebanese father and an American mother who was born in Connecticut.
 She was raised in Kuwait and Cairo and moved to Boston by the age of 10, in 1984.
 She attended Milton Academy.

 In 1992, Noujaim matriculated to Harvard University, where she initially intended to study medicine.
 She later switched to visual arts and philosophy after taking an interest in photography and filmmaking, graduating magna cum laude in 1996.